 Antimicrobial natural toothpastes and mouth rinses, especially those made with essential oils, are ideal options for those with diabetes and gum disease; they offer maximum efficacy in minimizing harmful bacteria, and the essential oils provide soothing and therapeutic benefits.
 In addition, alcohol-free oral rinses help maintain the natural balance of saliva, which is highly beneficial for diabetics suffering from dry mouth.

 Dental Herb Company makes all natural oral care products you can trust.
 The formulas contain pure essential oils and extracts of organically grown herbs, without chemicals or additives such as sodium lauryl sulfate and alcohol.
-Dental Herb Company’s proven Tooth & Gums System is as gentle as it is powerful.
-When used in conjunction with treatment to stabilize blood glucose levels, healthy hygiene habits, and routine professional cleanings, the Tooth & Gums System helps provide a sustainable line of defense in combating gum disease in diabetics.
+Dental Herb Company’s proven, Truly Natural products are as gentle as they are powerful.
+When used in conjunction with treatment to stabilize blood glucose levels, healthy hygiene habits, and routine professional cleanings, these solutions help provide a sustainable line of defense in combating gum disease in diabetics.

 - “Diabetes Statistics.”
 Diabetes.org.
 American Diabetes Association, n.d.
 Web. <http://www.diabetes.org/diabetes-basics/diabetes-statistics/>